 Spinal Cord Injury (SCI)

-- Pregnancy, Labor, Delivery and Post-Partum Outcomes of Women with and without SCI: An Observational Study - This project is to discover medical problems and complications common to and unique to women with spinal cord injuries and able bodied women during pregnancy, labor and delivery.
+- Pregnancy, Labor, Delivery and Post-Partum Outcomes of Women with and without SCI: An Observational Study - This study aims to compare pregnancy, labor, delivery and postpartum outcomes of women with and without a spinal cord injury to better understand:

 - Virtual Walking for Reducing Spinal Cord Injury-Related Neuropathic Pain - Investigating a 3D-video simulation as a cost effective home-based treatment option for neuropathic pain after spinal cord injury.